bcc-code/bcc-design/docs/contributing/README.md

 ### Follow Figma naming for props
 Props should be (if possible) be named like they are named in Figma.
 Usually designers will create a component in Figma that has properties as well.
 By keeping these as close as possible it's easier to compare different variants between design and code.

+### Don't abbreviate props
+Props should have a clear name that indicates what it is for, without the need to look up documentation.
+Abbreviations make this harder, especially for non-native speakers.
+Instead of trying to save on keystrokes (and modern editors will probably autocomplete props anyways), we'll save on potential user frustration.

 ### Don't include all attributes as props
 When building a wrapper around a native HTML element such as `input`, don't include all the attributes of this element as props on the component.
 Vue will automatically [pass them through](https://vuejs.org/guide/components/attrs.html).
 If the element is not the top level element in your component (for example because it is wrapped in a `span`), bind the Vue `$attrs` property to the appropriate element.